knative/docs/docs/serving/services/queue-extensions.md

         --annotation qpextension.knative.dev/testgate-config-sender=Joe
     ```

-After the service has been created, Knative propogate the annotations to the podSpec of the service deployment.
-When a pod is created, the queue proxy container will try to activate the `testgate` extension (if such an extension is avaliable in the queue proxy image) and configure it with: `{ sender: "Joe", response: "CU"}`
+After the service has been created, Knative propogates the annotations to the podSpec of the service deployment.
+When a pod is created, the queue proxy container will mount a volume that contains the pod annotations and activate the `testgate` extension (if such an extension is avaliable in the queue proxy image).
+The `testgate` extension will than be configured with the configuration: `{ sender: "Joe", response: "CU"}`

 See also [Extensions Default Configuration](../configuration/deployment.md) for adding default `qpextension.knative.dev/*` annotations for cluster services.